Change of Our Lives: Production

 Maria Tran facilitated workshops with project participants and developed the script with them in two weeks.
 The film was made in 7 days of production shooting.
 Post-Production was one month at Dong Tam Association.

+The movie was shot in Cabramatta, New South Wales, with more than 100 locals making up the cast and crew, and took four months to film.
+Director Maria Tran said "one in eight Vietnamese people have hepatitis B" and "there's a lot of stigma about having it in the Vietnamese community".

+Reception

+The film was praised for helping to put a new spin on the efforts to combat the high rates of hepatitis B in the Australian-Vietnamese community.